wolfvictorOSI/Edge-Data-Store-Docs/V1/Modbus/ModbusOverview.md

 You can add a single Modbus TCP EDS adapter during installation.
 If you want multiple Modbus TCP EDS adapters, see [Edge Data Store configuration](xref:EdgeDataStoreConfiguration) on how to add a new component to Edge Data Store.

-For more information on how to configure logging for the OSIsoft Adapter for Modbus TCP, see [Logging configuration](xref:LoggingConfiguration).
+For more information on how to configure logging for the Modbus TCP EDS adapter, see [Logging configuration](xref:LoggingConfiguration).